istio/old_mixer_repo/doc/dev/adapter-development-walkthrough.md

 *bazel-bin/adapter/*mysampleadapter*/~lib~/istio.io/mixer/adapter/*mysampleadapter*.a*

 This concludes the implementation part of the adapter code.
-Next steps show how  plug an adapter into a build of Mixer and to verify your code's behaviour.
+Next steps show how to plug an adapter into a build of Mixer and to verify your code's behavior.

 # Step 5: Plug adapter into the Mixer.

-Update the //adapter/BUILD file to add the new 'mysampleadapter' into the Mixers Adapter inventory.
+Update the //adapter/BUILD file to add the new 'mysampleadapter' into the Mixer's adapter inventory.

-Add the following two lines
+Add the lines in <b>bold</b> to the existing file.
+The `inventory_library` build rule should look like the following

 <pre>
 inventory_library(